va3wam/hexBot/README.md

 ## Getting Started

-This project require you to have a Hexbot robot.
+This project requires that you have a Hexbot robot.
 The Robot is made up of a custom robot chassis and PCB as well as the code in this repository.
 Without a version 3 or later Hexbot robot this code will not be very useful to you.

 ### Prerequisites